Epoxide hydrolase 2: Function

-sEH metabolizes the biologically active epoxyalcohol metabolites of arachidnoic acid, hepoxilin A3 (8-hydroxy-11S,12Sepoxy-(5Z,8Z,14Z)-eicosatrienoic acid) to trioxilin A3 (8,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid) and hepoxilin B3 (10-hydroxy-11S,12Sepoxy-(5Z,9E,14Z)-eicosatrienoic acid) to trioxlin B3 (10,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid.
+sEH metabolizes the biologically active epoxyalcohol metabolites of arachidonic acid, hepoxilin A3 (8-hydroxy-11S,12Sepoxy-(5Z,8Z,14Z)-eicosatrienoic acid) to trioxilin A3 (8,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid) and hepoxilin B3 (10-hydroxy-11S,12Sepoxy-(5Z,9E,14Z)-eicosatrienoic acid) to trioxilin B3 (10,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid.
 These trihydroxy products are generally considered to be inactive and the sEH pathway is generally considered to limit the actions of the hepoxilins.

 The phosphatase activity of sEH has been shown to hydrolyze in vitro lipid phosphates such as terpene pyrophosphates or lysophosphatidic acids.
 Studies suggest a potential role of sEH in regulating cholesterol biosynthesis and metabolism in the brain.
 If the N-terminal domain of sEH is regulating cholesterol metabolism, it emplies that higher levels of its phosphatase activity could potentially increase brain cholesterol concentrations.
 However, its biological role is still unknown.